Scream 7

-Scream 7 is an upcoming American slasher film directed by Kevin Williamson from a screenplay written by Guy Busick and Williamson, from a story by James Vanderbilt and Busick.
-It is a sequel to Scream VI (2023) and the seventh installment in the Scream film series.
-The film stars Neve Campbell, Courteney Cox, Jasmin Savoy Brown, and Mason Gooding reprising their roles from previous films, alongside Isabel May, Anna Camp, Joel McHale, Mckenna Grace, Michelle Randolph, Jimmy Tatro, Asa Germann, Celeste O'Connor, Sam Rechner, Ethan Embry, Tim Simons, and Mark Consuelos.
+Scream 7 is a 2026 American slasher film directed by Kevin Williamson and written by Williamson and Guy Busick.
+It is the sequel to Scream VI (2023) and the seventh installment in the Scream film series.
+The film stars Neve Campbell, Jasmin Savoy Brown, Mason Gooding, David Arquette, Matthew Lillard, and Courteney Cox reprising their roles from the previous films, with Isabel May, Anna Camp, Michelle Randolph, Jimmy Tatro, Mckenna Grace, Asa Germann, Celeste O'Connor, Sam Rechner, Mark Consuelos, Tim Simons, and Joel McHale also starring.
+The film follows Sidney Prescott, whose daughter Tatum is targeted by a new Ghostface killer.

 Following the exit of Scream (2022) and Scream VI directors Matt Bettinelli-Olpin and Tyler Gillett in August 2023, Christopher Landon was hired to direct the seventh Scream film.
-However, the film went through a creative retooling after the departure of stars Melissa Barrera and Jenna Ortega in late 2023, with Landon also exiting the project.
+However, the film went through a creative retooling after Spyglass Media Group fired star Melissa Barrera in late 2023, with Jenna Ortega and Landon departing soon after.
 In March 2024, Campbell confirmed her return to the franchise after being absent from Scream VI, with Williamson hired to direct Scream 7 after serving as writer and producer of the early films in the series.
 Filming began in January 2025 and concluded that March.

-Scream 7 is scheduled to be released in the United States on February 27, 2026, by Paramount Pictures.
+Scream 7 premiered at the Paramount Pictures studio lot on February 25, 2026, and was released in the United States on February 27, by Paramount Pictures.
+The film received generally negative reviews from critics but became the highest-grossing film of the series and the second highest-grossing slasher film in unadjusted dollars, grossing $214 million worldwide against a production budget of $45 million.